openstack-archive/fuel-docs/pages/user-guide/health-checks/0600-platform-tests-intro.rst

 --------------------------

 Platform tests verify basic functionality of
-Heat, Savanna and Murano services.
+Heat, Sahara and Murano services.
-Typically, preparation for Savanna testing is a lengthy process that involves several manual configuration steps.
+Typically, preparation for Sahara testing is a lengthy process that involves several manual configuration steps.

 See the following: